John Hampden Randolph: Biography

 He was born in Lunenburg County, Virginia.
 Randolph moved to Mississippi when he was six.
 His father was U.S. District Court judge for the district of Mississippi Peter Randolph.
 They lived on a cotton plantation near Woodville, the county seat of Wilkinson County, in the old Natchez District.
 Little is known about his education except he studied for a time under Lucy Bakewell Audubon, who earned income to support the John James Audubon family by running an academy for the children of wealthy planters.
 In the 1830s Randolph seems to have had business interests in Madison Parish, Louisiana; a local historian wrote that "he must have been very active in selling and buying enslaved people as his name appears in a large number of the transactions" of the first parish record book.

-Randolph married Emily Jane Liddell in 1837.
+Randolph married Emily Jane Liddell on December 14, 1818.
 She was the daughter of plantation owner, state legislator, and county judge Moses Liddell; one of her brothers, St. John Liddell, became a Confederate General, and her sister Bethia Liddell Richardson was eventually mother-in-law to U.S. Senator Donelson Caffery.

 Originally a cotton plantation owner in Mississippi like his father, Randolph bought land in Iberville Parish in 1841 and moved to Louisiana.
 He converted to sugarcane production and invested in a sugar mill in the mid-1840s.
 Largely successful in this endeavor, he used the profits from the sale of sugar and molasses to travel widely, pay for eastern educations for four of his children, and buy more land and enslaved people.
-University archives hold at least six enslaved transaction receipts involving Randolph; he bought enslaved from notable New Orleans traders including John Hagan, Theodore Johnston, Edward Lockett, Bernard Kendig, and Walter Campbell.
+University archives hold at least six enslaved transaction receipts involving Randolph; he bought enslaved people from notable New Orleans traders including John Hagan, Theodore Johnston, Edward Lockett, Bernard Kendig, and Walter Campbell.